mehulagg/gitlab/doc/administration/reference_architectures/index.md

 For different cloud vendors, attempt to select options that best match the provided architecture.

+## Reference Architecture Development

+GitLab reference architectures are intended to be as implementation independent as possible so that they are relevant to as many implementations as possible.
+As such, they have a specific emphasis on language and concepts that enable this independence.
+These include:

+- Stating and testing performance in Requests Per Second (RPS).
+- Stating compute requirements in generic vCPUs and Memory.
+- Performance testing at full, fixed scale sizing to prevent scaling affects on test measurements.

 ## Available reference architectures

 The following reference architectures are available: